Chandria35/Chandria35/README.md

-- 👋 Hi, I’m @Chandria35
+- 👋 Hi, I’m @Chandria35 I'm an Social Mmedia Manager.
-- 👀 I’m interested in ...
+- 👀 I’m interested in making money online.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning how to operate an online business.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on projects, campaigns, responses to consumer feedback.
-- 📫 How to reach me ...
+- 📫 You may contact me at <chandriascott.marketer@gmail.com >

 <!---
 Chandria35/Chandria35 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.